Mystery-box show: Legacy and influence

-The popularity of mystery box storytelling in television is often associated with the work of J. J. Abrams and Damon Lindelof, particularly following the success of Lost.
+The popularity of mystery-box storytelling in television is often associated with the work of J. J. Abrams and Damon Lindelof, particularly following the success of Lost.
 Abrams had previously articulated the concept of the "mystery box" in a 2007 TED Talk, framing it as a metaphor for narrative suspense that keeps audiences engaged through withheld information and delayed revelation.
+In his TED Talk, Abrams described being inspired by a "mystery magic box" he purchased at Tannen's Magic Shop in New York City and kept closed for 35 years, explaining that is represents "infinite possibility".

 This approach influenced subsequent prestige television series, including Fringe, Westworld, and The Leftovers, all of which employed serialized mysteries and interwoven mythologies.
-Outside the United States, European productions such as the German series Dark and 1899 adapted the format to local storytelling traditions while retaining the genre’s emphasis on puzzles and layered timelines.
+Outside the United States, European productions such as the German series Dark and 1899 adapted the format to local storytelling traditions while retaining the genre's emphasis on puzzles and layered timelines.

-The genre’s legacy is visible in the continuing wave of high-concept serialized dramas that emphasize world-building and audience speculation.
-Programs such as Stranger Things, Severance, and From have been described as inheritors of the mystery box tradition, though they also reflect ongoing debates about whether such storytelling can balance intrigue with narrative resolution.
+The genre's legacy is visible in the continuing wave of high-concept serialized dramas that emphasize world-building and audience speculation.
+Programs such as Stranger Things, Severance, and From have been described as inheritors of the mystery-box tradition, though they also reflect ongoing debates about whether such storytelling can balance intrigue with narrative resolution.

+The mystery-box approach has also been said to apply to other storytelling mediums such as films, including the films directed by Abrams, Cloverfield (2008), Super 8 (2011), Star Trek Into Darkness (2013), Star Wars: The Force Awakens (2015), and has also been applied to the marketing strategy of those films.
+It has also been used to describe narratives in literary fiction, including Jeff VanderMeer's Southern Reach trilogy, Agustín Fernández Mallo's Nocilla sequence, John Darnielle's novel Universal Harvester, Susanna Clarke's Piranesi, Ellen Raskin's The Westing Game, the work of fantasy novelist Brandon Sanderson and the work of Japanese writer Haruki Murakami, including The Wind-Up Bird Chronicle and 1Q84.